rwieruch/blog_robinwieruch_content/react-controlled-components.md

 *Note: It doesn't matter for controlled or uncontrolled elements whether the component itself is a [function or class component](https://www.robinwieruch.de/react-component-types/).
 Uncontrolled elements -- such as text inputs, checkboxes, radio buttons, and entire forms with inputs -- can always be uncontrolled or controlled.*

-The input field is uncontrolled, because once you start the application, you can type something into the field and see changes even though we are not giving any instructions in our source code.
+It's an uncontrolled input field, because once you start the application, you can type something into the field and see changes even though we are not giving any instructions in our source code.
 There is no line written to display the value in the input field and no line written to change the value when we type something into it.
 After all, that's because we deal with HTML here and it's the native behavior of the input field, because it manages its own internal state.

 {{% chapter_header "Uncontrolled vs. Controlled Component" "uncontrolled-vs-controlled-component" %}}